The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Introduction

 \section{Introduction}

 Rapidly advancing computer technology has enabled large first-principles plasma simulations in recent years.
 The kinetic description of plasma, the Vlasov-Maxwell system of equations, while computationally much more expensive, overcomes many limitations of fluid descriptions like magnetohydrodynamics (MHD) or extended MHD models.
 Fluid models describe plasma behavior at large scales very well, but approximations need to be made at small scales, which occur in magnetic reconnection and turbulence.
-For example, at the ion skin depth scale $d_i$, the one-fluid approximation breaks down, electrons and ions decouple and the magnetic field remains frozen to the electron flow.
-Reconnection requires breaking the frozen-in condition which occurs at electron scales, which can be represented in a fluid model in a generalized Ohm's Law including electron inertia and electron pressure tensor effects, but finding appropriate closures is still an area of active research, see e.g. \cite{Egedal2013}.
-Kinetic particle-in-cell simulations also allow investigation of problems beyond the scope of fluid models, e.g., particle acceleration \cite{Egedal2012}.
-Kinetic plasma models naturally incorporate all of the necessary physics.
-Particle-in-cell codes, while often run with modified physical parameters, e.g., reduced ion/electron mass ratio and speed of light, are now capable of simulating multi-scale problems reaching from electron through ion to global scales reaching 100's of $d_i$ in two and even three dimensions.
+For example, the one-fluid approximation breaks down at the ion skin depth scale $d_i$, electrons and ions decouple, and the magnetic field remains frozen to the electron flow.
+Reconnection requires breaking the frozen-in condition that occurs at electron scales, which can be represented in a fluid model in a generalized Ohm's Law that includes electron inertia and electron pressure tensor effects.
+Finding appropriate closures is still an area of active research, see e.g.\ \cite{Egedal2013}.
+Kinetic particle-in-cell simulations also allow investigation of problems beyond the scope of fluid models, e.g.\ particle acceleration \cite{Egedal2012}.
+Particle-in-cell codes, while often run with modified physical parameters (e.g.\ reduced ion/electron mass ratio and speed of light), are now capable of simulating multi-scale problems spanning from electron through ion to global scales reaching 100's of $d_i$ in two and even three dimensions.
 While efforts are underway to overcome some of the algorithmic limitations of explicit particle-in-cell methods (see, e.g., \cite{Chacon2013,Lapenta2012}), explicit particle-in-cell methods scale efficiently to the largest supercomputers available today and are commony used to address challenging science problems.